BUMETCS673/BUMETCS673OLSum21P4/team.md

 ## Name: Danny Graziano
 Hi Team!
 I'm Danny Graziano, and I live in the Boston area now, but I'm originally from NY.
 I used to work in a neuroscience lab, but now I working as a data scientists at a small biotech company in the area.
 I have a few more courses before I finish my masters degree, but I'm excited at the opportunity to learn and work with all of you and build something cool in the process!   https://github.com/GauntPigeon

+## Name: Zixia Zhou
+Hi everyone!
+My name is Zixia Zhou and I'm from CHINA, this is my second semester in CS major.
+I live in new york city with my girlfriend:).
+Since my undergraduate degree is in finance and management, I am not professional in CS, but I will try my best to finish my part on time.
+It's a pleasure to learn with all of you in this class!
+My Github link is https://github.com/zzxBU